mi-erasmusmc/OMOP-Queries/Drug_Cost/DRC07_Distribution_of_costs_paid_by_payer.md

-DRC07:Distribution of costs paid by payer.
+# DRC07:Distribution of costs paid by payer.
----

 This query is used to to provide summary statistics for costs paid by coinsurance (paid_coinsurance) across all drug cost records: the mean, the standard deviation, the minimum, the 25th percentile, the median, the 75th percentile, the maximum and the number of missing values.
 No input is required for this query.

-Sample query:
+## Sample query

 ```sql
 WITH tt AS (